FIND OUT MORE BELOW

 The Solicitors Qualifying Examination (SQE) is the centralised assessment for anyone who wants to qualify as a solicitor in England and Wales.

-To qualify and become a solicitor you will need to complete the following:-
+To qualify as a solicitor, you will need to complete the following:

-The introduction of the Solicitors Qualifying Exam (SQE) in September 2021 meant that there is now a modern and new centralised way to qualify as a solicitor in England and Wales.
-This was introduced to replace the old Legal Practice Course (LPC)/training contract route to practice.
+The introduction of the Solicitors Qualifying Exam (SQE) in September 2021 created a new, centralised pathway to qualifying as a solicitor in England and Wales, effectively replacing the traditional LPC and training contract route for new entrants.

-If you have started or completed the LPC and cannot find a training contract, please see the relevant FAQ below about this issue and how we may be able to assist.
+If you have started or completed the LPC but have been unable to secure a training contract, please refer to the relevant FAQ below for information on how we may be able to assist.

 QWE can be started before, during or after sitting the SQE assessments.

-Many people do this, but it will depend on your time management skills.
+Many people successfully manage to balance QWE with work or business commitments, but it will depend on your time management skills.

-Yes, we have designed our QWE to cater for this.
-All matters are dealt with online and via email and this mode of delivery and contact provides flexibility and convenience for aspiring solicitors.
+Yes, we’ve specifically designed our QWE to accommodate this.
+All matters, including communication and tasks, are handled online and via email, offering flexibility and convenience for aspiring solicitors, regardless of location.

-While legal work can be exciting, challenging and fun to some people, to others it can sometimes be or seem the opposite.
-Every person has different expectations and satisfaction levels, we therefore cannot guarantee satisfaction with QWE.
-For most aspiring solicitors their key priority is to complete QWE and to become a solicitor, but we hope everyone also enjoys the QWE we offer as we put a great deal of effort into providing experience in a variety of highly regarded practice areas while also offering the most convenient way to complete QWE.
+While legal work can be exciting, challenging and fulfilling for some, it may not be the same for everyone.
+Each individual has different expectations and satisfaction levels, we therefore cannot guarantee satisfaction with QWE.
+For most aspiring solicitors, the primary focus is completing the QWE and progressing toward qualification.
+However, we strive to make the QWE a rewarding experience, putting significant effort into offering exposure to a variety of highly regarded practice areas in a flexible, convenient manner.

 You will work on a wide range of matters, these can typically involve researching legislation for specific tasks through to producing appropriate guidance to assist clients.
-You will develop knowledge through undertaking a range of reviewing and drafting tasks, involving important documents such as contracts, agreements, letters, policies etc.
+You will develop knowledge through undertaking a variety of reviewing and drafting tasks, involving important documents such as contracts, agreements, letters, policies, etc.

 To maintain high standards and to assist professional development, you will need to adhere to any relevant SRA matters and our procedures in relation to professionalism, honesty, ethics, confidentiality etc, which are in line with required/common standards.